keitaroyamada/Rgrains/README.md

 green: small circles that fits in the corner concaveture

+## Methods

 ## Install
+The Rgrains has three versions: CUI and GUI(exective format and matapp format).

 ## Usage
-The Rgrains has two versions: CUI and GUI.
+The Rgrains has three versions: CUI and GUI(exective format and matapp format).
 Rgains is encapsulated by object-oriented.
 Both versions depend on this encapsulated core process of "rcalculator".
 The usage of each version is as follows.

 ### CUI version
 Rgains is encapsulated by object-oriented.
 The simple usage is shown in the example code in the link below.
 Below is an explanation of this example.